Psychologists Singapore

 What should I tell my psychologist?

-The first thing to remember is that there are no off-limit topics except for specific boundaries you agreed on with your psychologist.
+The first thing to remember is that there are no off-limits topics, except for the specific boundaries you agreed on with your psychologist.

 A place to start is discussing your immediate emotions and worries.
 These feelings could include something that happened in the past hour or earlier in the week.